 A major or a minor in sociology serves as helpful preparation for students interested in careers in medicine, research, social services, law, business, politics, or the non-profit sector.
 A graduate degree in sociology prepares students for academia and a variety of professional careers.
-Core research concentrations of Wayne State faculty include race, ethnicity, and gender (REG); global, transnational and comparative (GTC), and sociology of health and illness (SOHI).
+Core research concentrations of Wayne State faculty include race, ethnicity, gender (REG), global, transnational and comparative (GTC) and sociology of health and illness (SOHI).

 - Master of Arts in Sociology